Adolis García Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.92 team ERA ranks 10th across all MLB pitching staffs.
+- The Astros have the fifth-ranked team ERA among all MLB pitching staffs (3.66).

-- Astros pitchers combine to rank 11th in baseball in home runs surrendered (15 total, 1.1 per game).
+- Astros pitchers combine to allow the 10th-fewest home runs in baseball (15 total, one per game).

-- Brown (1-0) takes the mound for the Astros to make his third start this season.
+- Valdez (1-1) takes the mound for the Astros in his fourth start of the season.
+He has a 1.89 ERA in 19 2/3 innings pitched, with 18 strikeouts.

-- In his last time out on Sunday, the right-hander tossed seven innings against the Minnesota Twins, allowing no earned runs while surrendering two hits.
+- His last time out was on Monday against the Pittsburgh Pirates, when the left-hander tossed seven innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.